Measuring Election Accuracy

-For assessing voting methods with less expressive ballots, pre voting day polling and exit polls can be a valuable addition to election results and ballot data.
-In many cases ratings are used in this kind of polling because a rating is able to collect the kind of data needed to asses less expressive ballot data and election results.
+For assessing voting methods with less expressive ballots, pre-voting-day polling and exit polls can be a valuable addition to election results and ballot data.
+In many cases ratings are used in this kind of polling because a rating is able to collect the kind of data needed to assess less expressive ballot data and election results.
 Nonetheless we can draw firm conclusions from the data, polling, and other kinds of observation and trends.

 For example, failed elections due to vote splitting and the Spoiler Effect can be glaringly obvious.
 The 2000 presidential election with George Bush Sr. (Republican) vs Al Gore (Democrat) and Ralph Nader (Green Party) is a classic example, even if we ignore the electoral collage.
 In that election, a majority of voters were from the Left end of the political spectrum.
 Based on polling we can safely conclude that many Green Party voters would have preferred Gore, and if we had a more expressive voting system, the election would have elected Gore.
 In 1996 the same scenario happened in reverse where the Republican Bob Dole was likely the candidate preferred overall, but he lost the election after voters on the Right were split between Bob Dole and Ross Perot.

-Among voting scientists the fact that our choose-one-only voting method is wildly inaccurate with more candidates in the race is basically a consensus.
+Among voting scientists the fact that our choose-one-only voting method is wildly inaccurate with more candidates in the race is essentially a consensus.